James Outman Preview, Player Props: Dodgers vs. Brewers

-James Outman and his .425 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the Milwaukee Brewers and Wade Miley on August 16 at 10:10 PM ET.
+The Los Angeles Dodgers, including James Outman (.425 on-base percentage in past 10 games, 66 points above season-long percentage), take on starter Corbin Burnes and the Milwaukee Brewers at Dodger Stadium, Thursday at 10:10 PM ET.

 James Outman Game Info & Props vs. the Brewers